karagionikos/Simple-File-System-in-C/README.md

 # Simple-File-System-in-C
 ## Overview

-SimpleFS is a small educational filesystem implemented in C.
+SimpleFS is a small filesystem implemented in C.
 It simulates a block-based filesystem using a virtual disk image (`disk.img`) instead of interacting with a real disk.